Boris Johnson referred to the police for suspected further breaches of lockdown regulations.

 is a uniquely brilliant, totally engaging novel that I read in one sitting…a must read!"
 Sarah Pinborough

 Gail Honeyman wrote her debut at same time as holding down a full-time job, fitting writing into early mornings, evenings, weekends and holidays.
 While it was still a work-in-progress, she won the Scottish Book Trust’s Next Chapter Award, which included a writing retreat at Moniack Mhor Creative Writing Centre - an opportunity to spend uninterrupted time working on the book.
 Gail was also shortlisted for the Lucy Cavendish Fiction Prize, the Bridport Prize and longlisted for BBC Radio 4's Opening Lines.
 She lives in Glasgow.

 Eleanor Oliphant is Completely Fine is published by HarperFiction and is available online and from all good booksellers.
-We have 50 copies to giveaway: if you do receive one, we need you to add your questions and comments for Gail to the thread (coming soon!) by the end of June so please ONLY apply if this timeframe works for you.
+If you do receive one of our free copies, we need you to add your questions and comments for Gail to the thread by the end of June.